-Most recommendations for where to stay in Lisbon factor the most central location, regardless of why you’re visiting, how long you’re staying, and how do you plan to travel around (Car?
+Most recommendations for where to stay in Lisbon factor the most central location, regardless of why you’re visiting, how long you’re staying, and how you plan to travel around (Car?
 Bus?
 Metro?
 Walking?).

-Short trips: in Lisbon for business
+In Lisbon for a business trip

 Business trips are usually quick and to the point – you’re here to work, not indulge in sightseeing.

-Unlike other cities, Lisbon doesn’t exactly have a business or a financial district, at least not defined as such.
+Lisbon doesn’t exactly have a business or a financial district, at least not defined as such.
 We usually split the city into old and new, residential and touristic.

 Business travelers’ best bet is one of these three areas (depending on time management and whether you’d like to include some time off to do a little sightseeing):

-One-time-off trips: in Lisbon for big event
+One-time-off trips: in Lisbon for a big event

-My biggest advice is to stay close to Baixa-Chiado.
-The city is pretty walkable so from there you can visit 80% of the must-see spots on your free time and you’ll be very close to transportation to and from the venue in Oriente (you have metro and buses that take you there with little hassle).
-You’ll also be close to restaurants, bars, and shopping (including a couple of chain supermarkets).
+My advice is to stay close to Baixa-Chiado.
+The city is pretty walking-friendly, so you can visit 80% of the must-see spots in your free time from there.
+You’ll also be very close to transportation to and from the Oriente venue (metro, buses, and train in Santa Apolónia).

-The last thing you want is to climb up (or down) a cobblestoned street after you’re exhausted from conferences or concerts (Alfama isn’t the greatest with public transportation besides bus and tram).
+The last thing you want is to hike up a cobblestoned street after you’re exhausted from conferences or concerts.
+Alfama isn’t the greatest with public transportation besides bus and tram.
 Baixa-Chiado is mostly flat, and trust me, you’ll want flat ground after an exhausting day.